Forschungsinteressen/Research Interests Human-Computer Interaction; Design; Computer Supported Cooperative Work; Ubiquitous Computing; Health IT.

 Oliver Hödl holds a PhD awarded by the Vienna University of Technology.
 Currently, he works as a multi-disciplinary researcher and artist with an interest in Human-Computer Interaction, interactive and collaborative music making and multimedia art.
 He is affiliated as research fellow at the researc...

-She is a senior researcher at IGW Human Computer Interaction Team (since 2010).
-She worked as experiene and design research leader in different collaborative projects collaborating with more than 40 research and industry partners and NGOs.
+She is a senior researcher at IGW Human Computer Interaction Team (since 2011), former Univ.
+Ass.
+Post doc (2010-2011).
+She worked as experiene and design research leader in different collaborative projects collaborating with more than 40 research and industry partners (including large companies, SMEs, start-ups, governmental institutions and NGOs).

-Ozge holds a PhD in Design Anthropology on Creative Potentials of Migration.
+Ozge holds a PhD in Design Anthropology on Creative Potentials of Migration (Angewandte Kunst Wien).
+Her major was in industrial design (METU,Ankara).

-Research interests: Artistic Research, Design Led Research Artistic portfolio, and design documentation Design Culture and Leadership,Entrepreneurship Less explored models in design business:open design, D.I.Y and start‐up cultures
+Current interests: Design Culture and Leadership,Innovative Entrepreneurship, Less explored models in design business:open design, D.I.Y and start‐up cultures

-Keywords: Artistic research, design led research, industrial design, Participatory Design, Interactive Fabrication, Ubiquitous Computing
+Keywords: Artistic research, design led research, Co-Design, Digital Fabrication, Ubiquitous Computing

 Contact: email@example.com Tel: 55801 187 33